NFDI4Energy/simulation-service-requirements/use_cases.md

 |**Priority**|medium|
 | **Related Measures**             | M5.1 |

-## UC12 - Sharing the results of a co-simulation FAIRly
+## UC12 - Share the results of a co-simulation FAIRly
 |||
 |---|---|
 |**Scope/Objective**|The user needs to be supported in recording his scenario and the result of his co-simulation.
 Furthermore, he needs to be able to share this|